a-oleynik/junit-workshop/README.md

-# JUnit 4 examples for IT Talk "JUnit vs. TestNG".
+# JUnit 4 examples for IT Talk "JUnit4 vs. TestNG".

-Slides can be found [TestNG vs. JUnit](https://www.slideshare.net/oleynikandrey/testng-vs-junit)
+Slides can be found [TestNG vs. JUnit 4](https://www.slideshare.net/oleynikandrey/testng-vs-junit)

-The webinar is here [TestNG vs. JUnit IT talk, DataArt Wroclaw](https://youtu.be/3C-Nu5mkyOQ?t=3189)
+The webinar is here [TestNG vs. JUnit 4 IT talk, DataArt Wroclaw](https://youtu.be/3C-Nu5mkyOQ?t=3189)